mustafasegf/pemasak-infra/README.md

 PaaS (Platform as a Service) to help sustain application deployment in Fasilkom UI

 ## Dev setup guide
+make sure your user has docker access by running `groups` and check if docker is in it.
+If not run `sudo usermod -aG docker $USER newgrp docker` or run the app with sudo

 ### Using nix (recomended)
 1. run `./script/install-nix.sh` make sure not using root but the user have root privileges
 2. close terminal and open it again to get new session